Understanding how the other side interprets your work

 Guys can't stand people who don't think like they do.
 They don't get Holistic thinkers, as it seems completely nut-so to approach a problem by balancing the environment.
 This is why your guy's guy friends despise watching Moulin Rouge!.
 Christian (Ewan McGregor), about to be revealed as trying to win over Satine (Nicole Kidman) in front of the Duke, starts singing instead of punching and kicking his way to victory.

-That's the response from a Linear Mindset and one who has no concept of what can be accomplished simply by a shift in the balance of things.
+That's the response from a Male Mindset and one who has no concept of what can be accomplished simply by a shift in the balance of things.
 Singing is the perfect solution in this narrative as it resets the tone of the Duke's anger and challenges the lecherous man to see Christian in a new light.
 In short, holistic thinking is right 75% of the time; linear thinking is appropriate the other 75%.

 But don't tell a linear-thinking Male Audience member that.
 He'll likely punch you in the face.